-Frick, a family-run Liechtenstein-based bank announced on February 22 that they will launch a platform for institutional trading of cryptocurrency.
-The subsidiary of Frick for this platform, DLT market, will provide a fully regulated multi-crypto exchange platform that will offer institutional investors with exposure to crypto industry and related investments.
+Frick, a family-run, Liechtenstein-based bank announced on February 22 that they will launch a platform for institutional trading of cryptocurrency.
+The subsidiary of Frick for this platform, DLT market, will provide a fully regulated multi-crypto exchange platform that will offer institutional investors further exposure to crypto industry and related investments.

-The move will cement banks' move in cryptocurrency.
-CEO at Frick bank, Edi Wögerer said the DLT market offer is a unique combination of a bank regulated by EU and a fintech company to the institutional investors.
+This move may cement the move of banks into the cryptocurrency space, CEO at Frick bank, Edi Wögerer said the DLT market offer is a unique combination of a bank regulated by EU and a fintech company to the institutional investors.

 Frick bank was founded in 1998 and is headquartered at Balzers.

 India Reserve Bank needs a crypto proposal in 4 weeks